cnr-ibba/SMARTER-database/docs/data-import.rst

-those data can't be provided in the final genotype file, and so will be made available through the `SMARTER-backend <https://webserver.ibba.cnr.it/smarter-api/docs/>`__ with the help of the `r-smarter-api <https://cnr-ibba.github.io/r-smarter-api/>`__ R package.
+those data can't be provided in the final genotype file, and so will be made available through the `SMARTER-backend <https://webserver.ibba.cnr.it/smarter-api/docs/>`__ with the help of the `r-smarter-api <https://cnr-ibba.github.io/r-smarter-api/>`__ R package and `SMARTER-frontend <https://webserver.ibba.cnr.it/smarter/>`__.
 There are two main scripts to import metadata:
 :ref:`import_metadata.py <import_metadata>` and :ref:`import_phenotypes.py <import_phenotypes>`.
 :ref:`import_metadata.py <import_metadata>` should be used to import GPS coordinates and other generic metadata fields, while :ref:`import_phenotypes.py <import_phenotypes>`